Skip to content

 But one thing is certain: many individuals are stuck deciding whether to maintain their point-and-shoot cameras or bite the bullet and upgrade to a DSLR camera.

-The advantages and disadvantages of point-and-shoot cameras and DSLRs will be discussed in this review.
+The advantages and disadvantages of point-and-shoot cameras and DSLRs will be discussed in this evaluation.

 Advantages and Disadvantages of Point-and-Shoot Cameras